v1.0.0

 Node.js (npm)

-A thin wrapper that auto-downloads the platform-specific prebuilt binary from GitHub Releases on first run.
-No Python needed on the machine.
+A thin wrapper that auto-downloads the platform-specific prebuilt binary on first run.
+No Python required.

 Terminalbash